-Adam Rosner is the creative genius behind TribeTwelve, an alternate reality game (ARG) that centers on Noah Maxwell (and who is played by Adam Rosner), an incredibly unlucky college student who falls down a rabbit hole when investigating the circumstances behind his cousin’s suicide.
+Adam Rosner created TribeTwelve, an alternate reality game (ARG) that centers on Noah Maxwell (and who is played by Adam Rosner), an incredibly unlucky college student who falls down a rabbit hole when investigating the circumstances behind his cousin’s suicide.
 What starts as a slow going investigation with many pieces of the puzzle and little answers, quickly becomes a nightmare where Noah is stalked by many other worldly creatures (including Slenderman) who aim to drive him to submission through breaking him down mentally.
-This prolific ARG has spanned over the last 10 years and is still going strong over multiple platforms, constant twists and turns, with much of the success stemming from superior story telling and intuitive audience interaction.
+This prolific ARG has spanned over the last 10 years and is still going strong over multiple platforms, constant twists and turns, with much of the success stemming from story telling and audience interaction.

-It is no secret that I adore TribeTwelve, as it is my favorite of the Slenderverse generation ARGs, but through time I think Adam Rosner has constantly delivered a product that is worth waiting for.
-Because of his work on TribeTwelve I wanted to interview Adam Rosner and he generously answered my questions about his experience of working on TribeTwelve, his thoughts on other ARGs, and the connection between his craft and his professional life.
-You can find Adam Rosner on Twitter by clicking here and if you want to support his work, please consider donating to his Patreon by clicking here.
+Because of his work on TribeTwelve I wanted to interview Adam Rosner and he answered my questions about his experience of working on TribeTwelve, his thoughts on other ARGs, and the connection between his craft and his professional life.

 WickedHorror (WH): I just want to let you know that when I messaged you it was sort of a long shot, so I am so glad that you messaged me to talk with me.
 Again, thank you so much.
 So basically with my set of articles, there’s three of them and you’re the last one to kind of round it out.
 I’m really introducing people to ARGs who don’t normally get to run into them.
 While the first one is an introduction and the second one is an interview with NightMind about investigating and how has he seen, um, successes and failures, that sort of thing.
 The intent with this last part was to get your perspective as someone who actually created one [ARG] and all the work, you know, your project’s several years old now.
 Especially since, um, it’s separate from your professional life, which I find fascinating.
 You’ve mentioned before it was supposed to be just 10 episodes, but now it’s ended up being this huge like magnum opus, so why did you decide to just dedicate the time to making it this enormous project?